top of page

 Adult Students

-Our Multi-Year Approach
+Our MULTI-YEAR Approach

 Our Scholars participate in over 100 hours of training on topics including career exploration, financial aid, self-advocacy, budgeting, and navigating higher education as a student of color.
 We help our Scholars choose the best next step for them, whether that be 2-year, 4-year, technical college or apprenticeship.